hyperledger/besu-docs/docs/HowTo/Configure/FreeGas.md

 If using Truffle to develop on your free gas network, you also need to configure Truffle for free gas.

-Similar to setting block and contract size limits to their maximum values for Pantheon, we set the gas limit for transactions in Truffle to the maximum possible.
+Similar to setting block and contract size limits to their maximum values for Besu, we set the gas limit for transactions in Truffle to the maximum possible.

 !!! important
-    Pantheon does not implement private key management.
-To use Pantheon with Truffle, you must configure a [Truffle wallet](../Develop-Dapps/Truffle.md).
+    Besu does not implement private key management.
+To use Besu with Truffle, you must configure a [Truffle wallet](../Develop-Dapps/Truffle.md).